Home

 Traveling with a cat can be extremely stressful for both you and your kitty.

 Cats like to be in control.
-Although there are exceptions, as a rule house cats typically hate car rides.
+Although there are exceptions, as a rule house cats typically hate car rides and often, other forms of travel as well.

 Cats like to explore, but they like it on their own terms.